atikulmunna/portable-heart-monitor/README.md

     *   *Challenges:* Dealing with ambient light interference and finger movement artifacts.
 This required establishing a dynamic threshold algorithm that constantly adjusts to the baseline IR light values before calculating the beats-per-minute.
 *   **IoT Synchronization:** Successfully passed data reliably between two microcontrollers.
     *   *Challenges:* Preventing buffer overflows and serial desynchronization.
 Solved by standardizing the baud rate (115200), using strict JSON formatting, and implementing a non-blocking 3-second delay for cloud uploads.

-### Discussion
-The design and implementation of this system demonstrated a highly practical solution for continuous cardiac monitoring.
-By upgrading from a standalone device to a dual-MCU IoT architecture, the system overcomes the localized limitations of traditional monitors.
-The **STM32F103C8** proved highly capable of handling the strict timing requirements of the I2C sensors and OLED rendering, while offloading the heavy Wi-Fi protocols to the **ESP8266** ensured the system never froze or dropped frames while connecting to the internet.

-Challenges encountered during development included minimizing electrical noise across the sensors and compressing the required codebase to fit within the STM32's memory constraints.
-These were mitigated using advanced IDE optimization flags, digital filtering techniques, and careful management of global variables.

----

-## Conclusion
-This project successfully demonstrates the feasibility of an affordable, portable, and cloud-connected Cardiac Monitoring System.
-By addressing the limitations of traditional hospital-based equipment—such as bulkiness, high costs, and lack of remote accessibility—this solution empowers individuals to manage their heart health proactively.

-The integration of the ESP8266 Wi-Fi module elevates the project from a localized tool to a modern telemedicine device, allowing for real-time remote monitoring, data logging, and easy integration with mobile dashboards.
-This is particularly critical in resource-limited settings or for eldercare, where continuous, remote observation can help predict and reduce the risk of severe cardiovascular events.

-**Future Enhancements:** Future iterations of this project could focus on hardware miniaturization by designing a custom Printed Circuit Board (PCB) to replace jumper wires, integrating a rechargeable Li-Po battery management system (BMS) for true portability, and implementing machine learning algorithms on the cloud side for automated anomaly detection in the ECG waveforms.